SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 the Aggregate to make restoring faster.

 When an Aggregate is loaded, the `AggregateStorage` reads events backwards until encounters a snapshot.
-Then the snapshot is applied to the Aggregate, and trailing events are played to get the current state.
+Then the snapshot is applied to the Aggregate, and trailing events are played to obtain the most recent state.

 ## Services